Blog

 4. Is the text large enough to read without pinch and zoom?

-5. Can you click buttons and links easily?
+5. Can you click the buttons and links easily?

 If you answered “no” to any of these questions, your site may be in need of some technical tweaks.
 Your website should be so easy to use and such an enjoyable experience, your customers won’t mind looking at it, even when they’re on vacation.